Have you wondered if the 40-gallon breeder tanks you see at the pet store are big enough for your bearded dragon?

 Mercury vapor bulbs offer both UV lighting and heat.

-At nighttime, you must also provide a heat source, but not light.
+You must also provide a heat source at nighttime, but not light.

 Ceramic heat emitters are an ideal choice for overnights.